MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 We recommend you to review the following guidelines for semantic description to increase the chances of your app to pass the Microsoft Teams Store submission process:

-* Avoid instructional phrases such as “if the user says X",” “ignore,” “delete,” “reset,” “new instructions,” “Answer in Bold,” or “Don't print anything.” *[Mandatory fix]*
+* Avoid instructional phrases such as “if the user says X",” “ignore,” “delete,” “reset,” “new instructions,” “Answer in Bold,” or “Don't print anything.” *[Must fix]*

-* Avoid URLs, emojis, or hidden characters such as hexadecimal, binary, or unconventional symbols. *[Mandatory fix]*
+* Avoid URLs, emojis, or hidden characters such as hexadecimal, binary, or unconventional symbols. *[Must fix]*

-* Avoid grammar and punctuation errors. *[Mandatory fix]*
+* Avoid grammar and punctuation errors. *[Must fix]*

 * Avoid overly verbose, flowery, or marketing language. *[Suggested fix]*